Blood and blood products are used for transfusion in various situations in medicine. Blood products are also called blood based products.

 Most of the plasma is washed and the platelets are resuspended in 200 mL of platelet additive solution (PAS).

-Platelets in additive solution are indicated for patients with recurrent severe allergic or febrile reactions to standard platelet transfusions.
+Platelets in additive solutions are indicated for patients with recurrent severe allergic or febrile reactions to standard platelet transfusions.
 The shelf life is reduced to 24 hours.

 These are indicated for patients refractory to random platelet components due to the development of HLA antibodies after previous transfusions.